coriouslien/cuda-gemm-kernels/environment/setup.md

 The nuclear option that always works: use **GParted** from the Ubuntu live USB itself to resize the partition before installing.
 Boot into the Ubuntu installer, open GParted (it's included), shrink C: from there, then proceed with installation.
 GParted bypasses Windows' restrictions entirely.

 To undo "Create a restore point"
-To undo/delete a restore point you created:
+To undo/delete a restore point it created:
 **Option 1: Via System Properties (GUI)**
 1. Press **Win + R** → type sysdm.cpl → Enter
 2. Go to the **System Protection** tab
-3. Click **Configure** next to your C: drive
+3. Click **Configure** next to the C: drive
 4. Click **Delete** — this removes **all** restore points for that drive
 5. Click Apply → OK
 _______________________________________________________________________________________________________________